And, will “PSD3” and “GDPR2” usher in a new age of collaboration and competition? (competition is good right?)

 - drive both intra and cross-industry competition, thus definitively smashing down the already crumbling walls.

 In light of these recent trends, financial institutions like yours are rethinking their business models as well as their technology infrastructures.

 Traditional processing tools cannot handle the vast quantities of data that users create, which, according to IBM, have surpassed 2.5 quintillion bytes a day.
 The need to find a balance between processing speed and adequate security remains strong.

 Nevertheless, those who succeed in becoming such Third Party Providers will benefit by serving the customer directly.
 The others will be commoditized and are likely to become invisible back-end infrastructures.

 Offering consumers highly personalised products and services at the right moments in their lives can help financial institutions close the rift and maintain their “status”.
 To do this, they must harness new technologies and start reevaluating how they do business.

 Not sure how to take the first steps?
-Get in touch with us at email@example.com and we can consider your options together.
+Feel free to get in touch with us at firstname.lastname@example.org.